-Opioid Use Disorder (OUD) is the official name for addiction to opioid drugs, which is a chronic brain disease.
+Opioid Use Disorder (OUD) is the official name for addiction to opioid drugs.
+OUD is a chronic brain disease.

 Opioids include illegal drugs like heroin, as well as prescribed pain medications like Oxycodone, hydrocodone or morphine.

-OUD is more commonly referred to as opioid addiction, opiate addiction, heroin addiction, or pill addiction and falls under Substance Use Disorder.
+OUD is also referred to as opioid addiction, opiate addiction, heroin addiction or pill addiction and falls under the umbrella of Substance Use Disorder (SUD).

-Opioid Use Disorder Diagnosis & Symptoms
+Opioid Use Disorder Diagnosis

 - Taking opioids in larger amounts or for a longer period of time than intended